 Why not sit on a bench, to take a break, and watch the world go by!
 All the senses in action, seeming to do nothing.

-Those who manage
+Those who cope

 During these walks, our dog has learned to face new sensations, new situations, new objects, … All these victories build his confidence in his abilities… and in us.

 If the goal of the walk is to explore, the pace of the walk has to be very slow.
 Let’s watch our dog as he explores: stares, smells, listens, moves forward a little to see and feel better, and then move on with his walk at this pace.
 The more we walk slowly, the more we let our dog take his time to explore and discover the world.